alexandersandberg/alexandersandberg.com/content/about.md

 ## What I do

-I’m a self-taught, **product-minded iOS/macOS Developer** with a background in web development and product design.
+I’m a self-taught, **product-minded iOS/macOS Engineer** with a background in web development and product design.

 Due to my curiosity for both design and development, I love working on meaningful products in close collaboration with designers and product people, and being part of the "why".